-Getting your driver’s licence to make you a legal driver in Canada is an exciting time for anyone.
-Each province has its own process for becoming a licensed driver.
-Ontario has a series of G driver’s licences that help new drivers gradually learn to drive.
-This culminates with the G driver’s licence, which makes you a fully licensed driver in Ontario.
+Becoming a legal driver in Canada requires securing your driver’s licence, which can be exciting for anyone.
+Every Canadian province has its process for becoming a licensed driver.
+Ontario’s process involves earning G1 and G2 driver’s licences to help new drivers gradually learn to drive.
+This process culminates with the G driver’s licence, which makes you a fully licensed driver in Ontario.

 Many new drivers wonder how to pass their G Test in Ontario.
-This all begins with passing your G1 and G2 tests, then you’re eligible to take the G road test.
-Below we outline how to pass each test and offer tips on successfully completing the G road test in Ontario.
+The process starts with passing the G1 and G2 tests.
+After that, you can take the G road test.
+Below, we outline how to pass each test and offer tips on completing the G road test in Ontario.

 What Is the G Test?

 The G test is the final road exam to earn your G driver’s licence.
-Obtaining the G driver’s licence means you are a fully licensed Ontario driver of cars, vans, small trucks, and SUVs, and it’s a step up from the G1 and G2 driver’s licences.
-You must acquire and complete G1 and G2 driver’s licences and all their required learning before applying to take the G test and receive your G driver’s licence.
+A G driver’s licence means you are a fully licensed Ontario driver of cars, vans, small trucks, and SUVs, and have no restrictions on your driving privileges, which is a step up from the G1 and G2 driver’s licences.

 How Does the G Licensing Process Work in Ontario?